ruby-grape/grape/README.md

 ```

 The `:values` option can also be supplied with a `Proc`, evaluated lazily with each request.
+If the Proc has arity zero (i.e. it takes no arguments) it is expected to return either a list
+or a range which will then be used to validate the parameter.

 For example, given a status model you may want to restrict by hashtags that you have
 previously defined in the `HashTag` model.